travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 direction and tried to find out why our internal timeouts didn't fire.

-We ended up putting this component on external cloud capacity that we have available thanks to Bluebox (why we have this capacity is a story to be told in a separate post).
+We ended up putting this component on external cloud capacity that we have available thanks to [Bluebox](http://www.bluebox.net) (why we have this capacity is a story to be told in a separate post).
 We deployed the component on JRuby 1.7.0-preview2 on a server we have physical access to.

-So we were able to start debugging the issue further.
+So we were able to start debugging the issue further by inspecting thread dumps and profiling the JVM using VirtualVM.
 We still kept running into the same issues, timeouts not being hit.
 But at least we were able to more reliably get timeouts eventually.